MicrosoftDocs/power-automate-docs/articles/date-time-values.md

   - enduser
 ---

-# Customize or format date and sime values in a flow
+# Customize or format date and time values in a flow

 This article provides steps to customize or format date and time values in a Power Automate flow.